cryptoforkids/cryptoforkids.github.io/README.md

 # What is Cryptography?

 Cryptography is the science of encoding and decoding information to keep it secret and secure from unauthorized access.
-Throughout history, it has played a crucial role in military and diplomatic communications, evolving from simple substitution ciphers used in ancient times to complex algorithms that protect our digital world today.
+Throughout history, cryptography has played a crucial role in military and diplomatic communications, evolving from simple substitution ciphers used in ancient times to complex algorithms that protect our digital world today.

 The advent of computers and the internet in the 20th century transformed cryptography, leading to the development of modern cryptography.
 This era introduced computational algorithms that leverage mathematical theories to secure data, enabling everything from secure online transactions to private communications over the internet.